dasaditi/dasaditi.github.io/_posts/2018-02-11-Sample-Dataset.md

 y = cancer.target
 ```

-#### Now you are ready to explore the data and model.
-Happy Modeling!!
+Now you are ready to explore the data and model.
+#### Happy Modeling!!!